conan-io/docs/reference/build_helpers.rst

 .. important::

-    If need a build helper for any other tools, please check how you can create your own :ref:`custom_build_helper`.
+    If you need a build helper for any other tools, please check how you can create your own :ref:`custom_build_helper`.